 In Vitro Mutagenesis:

 Natural mutation, in general, is spontaneous.
 Any heritable change is considered as mutation.
 It can be spontaneous or induced.
 Mutation cannot be predicted in nature.
 Mutation at chromosomal level can be numerical (ploidy) or it can be structural (aberrations).
-At molecular level mutation can be deletion of a sequence of nucleotide or nucleotides, or addition of nucleotide or nucleotides, translocation of DNA segments with in the chromosome or between chromosomes or it can be due to inversion of DNA segments.
+At molecular level mutation can be deletion of a sequence of nucleotide or nucleotides, or addition or deletion of nucleotide or change in nucleotides’ structure, translocation of DNA segments with in the chromosome or between chromosomes or it can be due to inversion of DNA segments.
+Some DNA sequences rendered nonfunctional.

 Point mutations are generally restricted to changes in a single nucleotide i.e. substitution of a nucleotide or addition of nucleotide or loss of a single nucleotide.

 Mutation can lead to gain of a function called Gain mutation, or loss of a function called null mutation.
 Mutation can conditional, where the effect of mutation is expressed or manifest only under certain condition.
-Many mutations are spontaneously reversed called reverse mutations, but some mutations are suppressed called suppressor mutations.
+Many mutations are spontaneously reversed called reverse mutations, but some mutations are suppressed or some suppress the function of other genes called suppressor mutations.

-The rate of mutations varies form one organism to another, which depends upon the phylogenetic and hierarchical position of the organism.
+The rate of mutations and the kind of mutations vary from one to organism to the other, which depends upon the phylogenetic and hierarchical position of the organism.
 In that sense viruses show greater propensity for changes than Bacterial systems.
-And bacterial systems are prone to mutations than higher organisms.
+And bacterial systems are more prone to mutations than higher organisms.
 Haploids suffer more than diploids due to mutation of one or the other kind.
+In diploids if there is one mutation in the homologous chromosomes is intact in diploids, it can be tolerated for one of the two (pair) remains of genes functional.
+One gene mutation an induce mutations in another gene.

-All natural mutations are unpredictable and spontaneous and it is the primary force of nature that caused variations and those variations survived the test of the time are fixed and furthered, thus species originated in nature.
+All natural mutations are unpredictable and spontaneous and it is the primary force of nature that caused variations and those variations survived the test of the time are fixed and furthered, thus diversified species originated in nature.
+Plants can be used for mutations by drugs or radiations.
 Today molecular technology that is available at hand can be used create desirable mutation under in vitro condition.
 It is not just creating random mutations; it is now possible to create mutations to create new codons, new messages and new characters.
 This is possible to target a single nucleotide or a group of nucleotides.
 In this process one can change a single codon or add one or more codons and delete one or more codons.
 Such changes in coding sequence of a particular gene can generate a protein with new conformation or new function or both; in essential it amounts to protein engineering.

 Protein engineering is an emerging technology of great importance in medicine and industry.
 By this technology one can enable the protein to be stable at higher temperature and still active in non-aqueous conditions.
 One can make the protein to change its affinity to the substrate and increase the activity by several folds at low Km.
 It is also possible to change its specificity of the substrate and function.
 This is going to be one of the futuristic aspects of biotechnology.